SimardeepKaur/my_new_project/README.md

 # my_new_project

-This is my new project.
+This is my old project.

 author: